Mexico Travel Guide › Tijuana

-Yes to both, but we recommend walking across rather than driving (see below).
-You can walk across the US-Mexico border at San Ysidro (“PedEast”), which is conveniently connected to the San Diego Trolley system (45 minutes and just US$2.50 from downtown San Diego), making day-trips possible.
-Leaving the US side there is no US immigration/customs check and relatively swift Mexican checks for pedestrians – there is no paperwork if you intend to go no further than Tijuana or Ensenada.
-Once across you can take a taxi (always waiting; should be US$5–6) or a 20-minute walk to Avenida Revolución, the main drag; it’s a well-signposted route via the footbridge over the Tijuana River.
+It’s possible to walk or drive across the US-Mexico border in Tijuana, but we recommend walking across rather than driving (see below).
+Walk across the US-Mexico border at San Ysidro (“PedEast”), which is conveniently connected to the San Diego Trolley system (45 minutes and just US$2.50 from downtown San Diego), making day-trips possible.
+Leaving the US side there is no US immigration/customs check and relatively swift Mexican checks for pedestrians – there is no paperwork if going no further than Tijuana or Ensenada.
+Once across take a taxi (always waiting; should be US$5–6) or a 20-minute walk to Avenida Revolución, the main drag; it’s a well-signposted route via the footbridge over the Tijuana River.
 It’s safe during the day, but take a taxi at night.
 Allow more time heading back into the US, especially during morning and evening rush hours, when the wait can take several hours (there are always stringent immigration and customs checks re-entering the US, even for US citizens).
 The main border crossings are open 24 hours.
-Don’t forget your passport!
+Don’t forget a passport!

-Uber does operate in Tijuana (assuming your phone has roaming and the app works), but drivers are usually reluctant to pick-up from Tijuana Airport due to hostility from the airport taxi union.
-However, you should be able to get an Uber heading back to the airport.
+Uber does operate in Tijuana (assuming phones have roaming, and the app works), but drivers are usually reluctant to pick-up from Tijuana Airport due to hostility from the airport taxi union.
+However, an Uber can be taken back to the airport.
 Once in the city, getting an Uber should be no problem, and can be cheaper than regular taxis.